ramfi-d/Engineering-Portfolio/README.md

 # Rafael Delwart Portfolio Website

-This repository contains the source code and assets for Rafael Delwart's personal portfolio website.
+This repository contains the source code and assets for my personal portfolio website.
 The site is a static, single-page application designed to showcase engineering projects, coursework, and a dynamically updated CV.
 It is built with HTML, CSS, JavaScript, and LaTeX for the CV, and is structured for deployment via GitHub Pages.

 ## Architecture and Structure